NotMike63/Niner-Menu-Extension/README.md

 This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.2214`: Set to `2214` to turn on menus for 2214.
+* `niner-menus.download2214Jars`: Downloads all necessary .jar files for ITSC 2214 at UNCC.
+* `niner-menus.createProject2214`: Creates a project according to the UNCC ITSC 2214 specifications.
+* `niner-menus.createFile2214`: Creates a new file according to the UNCC ITSC 2214 Specifications.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+Context menu not appearing when clicking on nothing in extensions Niner File Explorer.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

-Initial release of NinerMenu with support for 2214 Menu shortcuts.
+Initial release of NinerMenu with support for Niner File Explorer.

 ### 1.0.1

-Fixed issue #.
+Niner File Explorer wasn't always detecting files, switched package.json config to activate Niner File Explorer only when

 ### 1.1.0

-Added features X, Y, and Z.
+Added context menu to Niner File Explorer, added layout for Niner Testing and Niner Menu.
+No actual implementation added.

+### 1.1.1

+Niner Menu now contains working buttons.
+Context menu is completely working with Command Palette.

 ---